stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 }
 ```

-The pool allocator is refactored to apply the allocation policy before delegating the memory pool:
+The pool allocator is refactored to apply the allocation policy before delegating to the memory pool:

 ```java
 public DeviceMemory allocate(MemoryType type, long size) throws AllocationException {